ProgramComputer/plugin-XDCC/README.md

 ```
 in directory containing xdcc.go file.

-Server runs on port 3000 by default.
+File server runs on port 3000 by default.

 In config.conf,
 under ```[plugins]``` put the path to xdcc.so file.